The OSI Model breaks down network communication into seven layers. These layers are useful for identifying network issues.

 The open systems interconnection (OSI) model is a conceptual model created by the International Organization for Standardization which enables diverse communication systems to communicate using standard protocols.
 In plain English, the OSI provides a standard for different computer systems to be able to communicate with each other.

-The OSI model can be seen as a universal language for computer networking.
-It’s based on the concept of splitting up a communication system into seven abstract layers, each one stacked upon the last.
+The OSI Model can be seen as a universal language for computer networking.
+It is based on the concept of splitting up a communication system into seven abstract layers, each one stacked upon the last.

-Although the modern Internet doesn’t strictly follow the OSI model (it more closely follows the simpler Internet protocol suite), the OSI model is still very useful for troubleshooting network problems.
-Whether it’s one person who can’t get their laptop on the internet, or a web site being down for thousands of users, the OSI model can help to break down the problem and isolate the source of the trouble.
+Although the modern Internet does not strictly follow the OSI Model (it more closely follows the simpler Internet protocol suite), the OSI Model is still very useful for troubleshooting network problems.
+Whether it’s one person who can’t get their laptop on the Internet, or a website being down for thousands of users, the OSI Model can help to break down the problem and isolate the source of the trouble.
 If the problem can be narrowed down to one specific layer of the model, a lot of unnecessary work can be avoided.

 The seven abstraction layers of the OSI model can be defined as follows, from top to bottom:

 This is the only layer that directly interacts with data from the user.
 Software applications like web browsers and email clients rely on the application layer to initiate communications.
 But it should be made clear that client software applications are not part of the application layer; rather the application layer is responsible for the protocols and data manipulation that the software relies on to present meaningful data to the user.

 This layer is primarily responsible for preparing data so that it can be used by the application layer; in other words, layer 6 makes the data presentable for applications to consume.
 The presentation layer is responsible for translation, encryption, and compression of data.

 Two communicating devices communicating may be using different encoding methods, so layer 6 is responsible for translating incoming data into a syntax that the application layer of the receiving device can understand.